 What kind of language might be considered to be PDA friendly?

 Language that is underpinned by understanding, respect and acceptance of children’s individuality, is much more likely to be PDA friendly.
 It is also non-threatening and directive.

 It is important that we find authentic and organic phrases that are for our children and not simply lifted from a “textbook” approach.

-That said, reflecting on working examples can help us to consider the way we communicate with our children and how we might start to modulate our approach.
+That said, reflecting on working examples can help us to consider how we communicate with our children and how we might start to modulate our approach.

 I have found it really helpful to notice which phrases are more easily accepted by William and to keep these in mind for future discussions.
 Equally, we pay attention to the phrases that elicit a stress response and making sure that we avoid these again.

 At the most basic level, we noticed very early on that using the word NO elicited a very strong response in William and that this word needed to be avoided at all costs.
 No child likes to be told No, but for the PDA child the word NO is not just difficult, it is incredibly threatening.